Will to Power (Arch Enemy album)

 Will to Power is the tenth studio album by Swedish melodic death metal band Arch Enemy, released on 8 September 2017 via Century Media Records.
 This is the first album to feature guitarist Jeff Loomis who joined the band in November 2014.
 It is also the first Arch Enemy album to feature a song with clean singing as lead vocals; the song, "Reason to Believe", is referred to as "their first ever, largely clean-sung power ballad."

 Reception

 Ross Baker of Terrorizer gave the album a moderate rating, and wrote, "'Will To Power' doesn't see a dramatic stylistic shift from melodic death metal, but Michael Amott and company flex their muscles and experiment a bit on this tenth release."

 Accolades

-Metal Hammer magazine ranked Will to Power at #40 on its list of 100 Best Albums of 2017.
+Metal Hammer magazine ranked Will to Power at No. 40 on its list of 100 Best Albums of 2017.

-At the 2017 Burrn! magazine awards, the album won Best Album and Best Artwork, and the song "The World Is Yours" won Best Tune.
+At the 2017 Burrn! magazine awards, the album won Best Album and Best Artwork, and the song "The World is Yours" won Best Tune.